The company and its asset spread improved even further this week with the proposed acquisition of a cobalt project in Nevada.

 Tyranna transitioning to producer at Eureka

-The Eureka Project was acquired in December 2017 and drilling is expected to enhance the exploration upside outside the known pit mineralisation.
+An agreement to acquire the Eureka Project was signed in December 2017 and drilling is expected to enhance the exploration upside outside the known pit mineralisation.

 Grade control drilling for the planned cutback will commence immediately after the local contractor has completed mining within the pit.